Qasr Kharana: Tourism

 Qasr Harrana remains very well preserved, and is open to tourist visitors from 8 am to 6 pm from May to September, and 8 am to 4 pm the rest of the year.
 The area is fenced off with a visitors' center on the southeast corner, where the main entrance to the castle area is located.
 A paved driveway leads from the highway to a parking lot large enough for cars and several buses located just south of the entrance.
 The site is only accessible by one highway, and is not reached by public transportation.
 The castle is today under the jurisdiction of the Jordanian Department of Antiquities.
-The kingdom's Ministry of Tourism controls access to the site via the new visitor's center, charging an admission fee of JD 1 (US$1.42) to the site during daylight hours.
+The kingdom's Ministry of Tourism controls access to the site via the new visitor center, charging an admission fee of JD 1 (US$1.42) to the site during daylight hours.
 A Bedouin merchant sells handcrafts and drinks in the parking lot.
 There is a plaque in Arabic and English near the main entrance.
 Visitors are free to explore the entire building.
 There is little data available concerning the number of visitors per year.
 The site has a 4.3/5 star rating on Google Maps and a 4/5 star rating on Tripadvisor.